zxieeee/PowerTools/ROADMAP.md

   - [ ] logic for Starting and Stopping as stated under GUI is still left to do

 - [ ] Discussion
-  - [x] Related to using GUI Framekwork - GTK was chosen
+  - [x] Related to using GUI Framework - GTK was chosen
-  - [ ] Use of native APIs for smaller tasks or inclusion of thirdparty cross platform libraries
+  - [ ] Use of native APIs for smaller tasks or inclusion of third party cross platform libraries

 ## Config.conf file